 During microvascular decompression surgery, your doctor makes an incision behind your ear and a small hole in your skull on the side where the pain originates.
 They carefully move any arteries in contact with your trigeminal nerve and place a cushioning object between them.
 If veins are coming in contact with the nerve, your doctor may remove them entirely.

 Trigeminal neuralgia isn’t life-threatening, but it can impact every aspect of your life.
-To find a way to ease your trigeminal neuralgia, call South Valley Neurology or reserve an appointment online today.
+To find a way to ease your trigeminal neuralgia, call South Valley Neurology to reserve an appointment today.